johans-work/berserk/README.md

 # some history

 I started with the ZSA Voyager, and though the column staggered keys were not that big of an adjustment, figuring out the layers was.
 What do you even do with 4 thumb keys and 10 layers?

-Which brings me to the first lesson of a keyboard enthuseist.
+My first lesson as a keyboard enthusiast:

-"Being told what to do is easy.
-Choice is what's hard."
+**"Being told what to do is easy.
+Choice is what's hard."**

-But don't damn your freedom!
-It's what ensures you'll get to a better place!
+But don't damn your freedom.
+It's what ensures you'll get to a better place.

 # a few misconceptions